andersinno/passari-workflow/docs/architecture.rst

 .. code-block:: console

-   $ alembic revision --autogenerate -m 'add MuseumObject.foobar'
+   $ pas-db-migrate revision --autogenerate -m 'add MuseumObject.foobar'

-This will autogenerate a migration inside the `alembic/versions` directory, which you can update accordingly.
+This will autogenerate a migration inside the `db/migrations/versions` directory, which you can update accordingly.

 .. warning::